AbrahamTewa/starter.react/README.md

 A starter for developing react redux projects.

 ## Philosophy of the starter
-I've created this starter willingly very simple: only few lines of codes, just enough to illustrate the usage of react, redux, [jest](https://facebook.github.io/jest) and [storybook](https://storybook.js.org).
+I've created this starter very simple: only few lines of codes, just enough to illustrate the usage of react, redux, [jest](https://facebook.github.io/jest) and [storybook](https://storybook.js.org).
 All the tools around are configured and working.
 The goal here is simple: *start immediately to code*.
 No questions asked.
 Just coding.

 ## Content of the starter